-On May 15th, VIA visited Taipei Municipal Renai Junior High School in Taiwan to participate in a one-of-a-kind artificial intelligence educational event.
+On May 15th, VIA visited Taipei Municipal Renai Junior High School in Taiwan to participate in a one-of-a-kind educational event aimed at exploring ways of educating future AI talent.
 Marking the middle school’s 8th lesson in a 24 course Intergenerational AI Learning Online Program series run by Taiwan’s Ministry of Education, the event was a culmination of the past year-and-a-half of teamwork between Renai Junior High School and VIA.
 Throughout the event, students participating in the school’s AI education program demonstrated core concepts they learned in robotics and coding using the company’s latest innovation, the VIA Pixetto vision sensor.
 Consisting of a full HD sensor with visual recognition for everything from colors, to shapes, to faces, and even handwriting, VIA Pixetto’s value extends beyond its technical abilities — it is a great tool for bringing AI into mainstream education as well.

 The event was live streamed to instructors all across Taiwan and sought to tackle a pressing social issue using AI, in particular, how to make the elderly’s lives more convenient.
 Professor Chang Yu Shan, who represents National Taiwan Normal University in developing AI related course materials for the AI Learning Online Program, notes that the goal of the program is to focus on practical learning — to “find answers to our daily problems and to humanize AI education.”
 Following a brief demonstration by VIA on the functions and basic design of VIA Pixetto, students brainstormed methods in which its AI features might be used to target elders’ difficulties in their day to day life and encourage elders’ participation.
 At the end of the lesson, students gave group presentations on possible designs in which VIA Pixetto might be applicable.
 By serving as a thought experiment on how AI technology can be used, students were able to develop a greater understanding of AI applications.